-Our research activities lie at the interface of the three scientific core disciplines biology, chemistry and physics with a particular focus on the biophysics of membrane proteins and membrane-mimetic systems.
-Membrane proteins are involved in numerous biological processes, play key roles in cellular communication and transport, represent the majority of drug targets, and increasingly find use in biotechnology.
-However, membrane proteins are utterly challenging research objects for biophysical, structural, and functional investigations, as they usually need to be extracted from their complex cellular membrane environment to become tractable in vitro.
-After extraction, membrane proteins depend on membrane mimics, which should reproduce the most important features of their natural membrane environment in order to retain their native structures and functions.
-Our efforts are devoted to the three major lines of research described below.
+Our research activities are devoted to the molecular biophysics of membrane proteins and membrane-mimetic systems.
+Membrane proteins play key roles in cellular communication and transport and represent the majority of drug targets.
+However, these hydrophobic proteins are challenging research objects because they need to be extracted from their complex cellular membrane environment to become amenable to biophysical, structural, and functional investigations.
+After extraction, membrane-mimetic systems are required for reproducing the most important features of the natural membrane environment to retain the native structure and function of the target protein.
+We focus on the following three major lines of research.

-Recently, we could demonstrate that another copolymer named diisobutylene/maleic acid (DIBMA) is equally capable of accommodating membrane proteins and lipids in native nanodiscs, thus rendering them amenable to biophysical, structural and functional scrutiny.
+We have recently discovered that a copolymer named diisobutylene/maleic acid (DIBMA) is equally capable of accommodating membrane proteins and lipids in native nanodiscs, thus rendering them amenable to biophysical, structural, and functional scrutiny.
 The major advantage of this new polymer lies in the fact that it is compatible with optical spectroscopy in the ultraviolet range, does not disturb the order, dynamics, and hydration of the extracted membrane fragment, and tolerates elevated concentrations of metal ions often required for membrane-protein activity.

-We are capitalising on this discovery to develop and apply fluorosurfactants that (i) display favourable physicochemical properties such as small and well-defined micelles amenable to membrane-protein crystallogenesis, (ii) partition into, translocate across, and solubilise membranes in a rapid, thermodynamically controlled manner, (iii) extract proteins directly from cellular membranes without requiring harsher detergents, and (iv) provide these proteins with a stabilising membrane-mimetic environment that preserves their native structures and functions for extended periods of time.
-This interdisciplinary project is accomplished together with Prof. Grégory Durand (Avignon), Prof. Eva Pebay-Peyroula, Prof. Christine Ebel, Dr. Cécile Breyton (Grenoble), and Dr. Annette Meister (Halle) within an international consortium funded by Deutsche Forschungsgemeinschaft (DFG) and Agence Nationale de la Recherche (ANR).
+We have found that the poor miscibility of fluorocarbons and hydrocarbons at the macroscale need not apply at the nanoscale.
+We now exploit this discovery to develop fluorosurfactants that display favourable physicochemical properties such as small and well-defined micelles, partition into, translocate across, and solubilise membranes in a rapid, thermodynamically controlled manner, extract proteins directly from cellular membranes, and provide these proteins with a stabilising membrane-mimetic environment that preserves their native structures and functions.